Skip to contents

 What is trendseries?

-The trendseries package helps you extract trends from economic time series data.
+The trendseries package helps you extract trends from time series data.
 Trends can be broadly understood as the underlying “direction” of the data, when stripped of its noise and seasonal patterns.

 The goal of trendseries is to provide a modern, pipe-friendly interface for exploratory analysis of time series data in conventional data.frame format.
 Throughout this vignette, the terms data.frame and “data frame” will refer to any dataset in a rectangular format, i.e., data.frame/tibble/data.table.